mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-keeping-object-history.md

-# The Narrative of Transformations: Tracking Object Evolution in Softanza
+# The Narrative of Transformations: Tracking Object History in Softanza

 ## Unveiling the Story Behind Data Mutations

 In programming, data transformations often happen in the blink of an eye, leaving no trace of their journey.
 Softanza challenges this paradigm with a groundbreaking feature that captures the entire lifecycle of object modifications.

-### The Initial Approach: Transformation Without Memory
+### The Initial Approach: Transformation Without History

 Consider this basic string transformation chain in Softanza: